otiliastr/brain_task_effect/README.md

 ### Mechanical Turk responses and semantic features
-The Mechanical Turk responses for all combinations of 1000 stimuli and 229 questions can be found at `data/MTurk_semantic_features.npz`.
+The Mechanical Turk responses for all combinations of 1000 words and 229 questions can be found at `data/MTurk_semantic_features.npz`.
 We provide further information on the structure of this file and how to load it at `data/README.md`.